 4. In the next step, the rules generated automatically are displayed as Autogenerated rule in the node Application behavior rules.
-On the Action tab you can see that the accessing application is allowed (Do not block), all other accesses are blocked.
+The Reaction tab shows that the executing application is allowed (Allow), all other accesses are blocked.

 Tip: Create a separate folder for these application behavior rules so that they can be easily distinguished from the existing ones.